cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 However, since I am using a library to create the GUI, I will have to modify the requirement for the GUI.
 Since vis.js doesn't work in canvas but instead only HTML elements, the web app will no longer require canvas, which was mentioned in the initial GUI design (@Initial-GUI-Design).\

 === GUI Design
-Over the 3 iterations that I have been through, I have gained more understanding on blockchain technologies and I realised that the @Initial-GUI-Design might not be a very accurate representation of the blockchain simulator that I expected.
+Over the 3 iterations that I have been through, I have gained more understanding on blockchain technologies and I realised that the @Initial-GUI-Design might not be the most accurate representation of the blockchain simulator that I expected.
 Therefore I will develop the GUI orienting the design for my CLI.
+This image shows
 === Testing
 === Evaluation
 // TODO: stakeholders
 // William
 // Usability features -- nice aesthetic of graph
 // likes the help box
 // all fit on the screen, no need to scroll although he likes scrolling
 // connecting users can be easier (Enter key)
 //
 //
 // Everything is used and intuitive with the help box == Iteration 5
 // TODO: before unload
 In Iteration 5, I will be focusing on the visualisation of the network propagation and the mining processes.
 This is because in Iteration 4, I have successfully created a GUI for my blockchain simulator.
 However, the mining and network propagation processes has not been visualised.
 Therefore, in this iteration, I will animate these two processes to help my stakeholders understand how blockchain works in a more intuitive way.\

 To consider the mining process, I will also be thinking about the difficulty of the network.
 This is because to

 === Testing to inform evaluation
+// Thinking ahead
 === End Product Evaluation
 // Section 1: Usability
 // 1.
 How easy is it to navigate the simulator interface?